 This month we also launched a new education data collection database for Planned Parenthood of Northern California.
 Educators have the ability to enter detailed information about their activities, and managers can review their work and run reports from one place.
 Based on the database Palante built in 2011 for Planned Parenthood of New York City, we took the opportunity to rebuild the tool in CiviCRM for better reporting; improve the mobile interface; and allow users to enter multiple activities at a time.

 Palante Tech has hired a new worker, Jessie Lee.
-Jessie comes to Palante from with a longstanding passion for tinkering with tech and an eclectic background of research science and art history.
+Jessie comes to Palante with a longstanding passion for tinkering with tech and an eclectic background of research science and art history.
 She will be focusing on providing tech support to Palante clients.
 We're excited to have an awesome new cooperative member to work with and look forward to the additional capacity this gives us to continue serving our amazing clients and communities!

 Worker Coop Advocacy Day (foreground: Telesh Lopez, Council Member Helen Rosenthal, Jennifer Jones Austin, Council Member Carmen Arroyo)